Banda Sea Liveaboard Diving

-The best time to go on a Banda Sea liveaboard is in the months March and April as well as the months September until December.
+The best time to go on a Banda Sea liveaboard is in March and April as well as September until December.
 These months have in general the better weather and the seas are calmer to do cross over trips such as the ring of fire.
-Water temperature is between 26 ℃ and 29℃.
-For the best visibility, the month of August is good where it can be about 30 metres.
+The water temperature is between 26 ℃ and 29℃.
+For the best visibility, the month of August is good where it can be about 30 meters.

 How to get to the Banda Sea

 The Banda Sea dive cruises have several ports where they depart from.
 When the liveaboard departs from the Banda islands they use the port in Ambon as departure.
 You can get domestic flights from Bali and Jakarta that fly to Ambon often by Ujung Pandang.
 A variety of ports can be used including Sorong, Saumlaki, Maumere, Kalabahi, and Kaimana.

 We will provide you with a full itinerary on the time of your booking to let you know what ports the liveaboard will depart and disembark.Most liveaboards provide transfer from and to the airport or hotel if you stay overnight.